 Mill Falls Charter School: Board of Trustees

 Meryl Levin, Chair (Founding Member), is a social documentary photographer with a focus on health, social welfare and political engagement whose work has been exhibited and published worldwide.
 She is the author of two monographs (Anatomy of Anatomy and Primarily New Hampshire), editor of several publications, and curator of several group exhibitions.
 She has guest lectured at colleges and universities around the country, and has received several grants and fellowships in support of her work.
+Meryl is an alumnus of the Leadership New Hampshire Class of 2013.
 She attended Trinity College in Hartford, CT, and completed her undergraduate degree, at New York University’s Tisch School of the Arts.
 She taught at The School of Visual Arts in NYC for seven years, until moving to NH where she is an adjunct professor at Southern New Hampshire University and is deeply involved in the Service Learning Initiative there.
 She served on the Board of Directors of the Animal Rescue League in Bedford, NH for three years.
-Meryl lives in Manchester, NH with her husband, Will Kanteres, and their son, a first grader at Mill Falls.
+Meryl lives in Manchester, NH with her husband, Will Kanteres, and their son, a second year student at Mill Falls.
 She was inspired to pursue the creation of NH’s first public Montessori by the work of the teaching team at the Bedford Montessori School.

-Jonnie Lyn Evans was the Data & Development Director at Hill View Montessori Charter Public School in Haverhill, Massachusetts from January 2007 – 2012.
+Jonnie Lyn Evans, Secretary, is the Assistant Director at River Valley Charter School in Newburyport, Massachusetts.
+Previously, Jonnie Lyn was the Data & Development Director at Hill View Montessori Charter Public School in Haverhill, Massachusetts from January 2007 – 2012.
 Her work there included data analysis, network administration, marketing and PR and compliance work.
 Jonnie Lyn volunteers with the Massachusetts Department of Elementary and Secondary Education to support the charter school accountability process.
 She has served as prospectus and application reviewer as well as part of a site visit team.
 She has a research and strategic analysis background that began in the for-profit sector where she worked as a research analyst in the consumer information industry.
 She has also worked as a project manager/consultant in the areas of new business, strategic planning, and competitive analysis.
 Following her corporate sector experiences, she left the for-profit world to co-found River Valley Charter School in Newburyport, the first Montessori charter public school in Massachusetts which her three children attended through eighth grade.
 For the last ten years she has worked with traditional and charter schools in the areas of strategic planning, school accountability, student assessment, governance, development, grant writing, project management and dissemination of best practices.
 She has co-taught in private and public elementary Montessori classrooms and served as a charter school trustee.
 She received her undergraduate management degree from the University of Massachusetts at Amherst and her Masters in Business Administration from Northeastern University.
 Her deep and ongoing commitment to public Montessori education has brought her to Mill Falls.
 Jonnie Lyn lives in Newburyport, MA where she raised her three children who attribute their love of learning to their Montessori beginnings.

 Sally Ward is a sociologist who has been on the faculty at the University of New Hampshire for over 30 years.
 She recently served for two years as the interim Dean at UNH Manchester.
 She teaches courses in urban sociology, poverty and inequality, communities, and social policy.
 Her research focuses on poverty and opportunity, vulnerable families and children, and community development in small and midsized cities in New England.
 She has a particular interest in the role of education in creating a pathway to upward social mobility, especially in diverse urban communities.
 As a faculty fellow at the Carsey Institute at UNH, she has worked with several nonprofit organizations throughout New Hampshire in evaluating the impact and effectiveness of their programs.
 Sally received her B.A. degree from the University of Maryland, and her M.A. and Ph.D. degrees from Brown University.
 She has two grown children who got their start at the Montessori school in Exeter.
 She and her husband, Malcolm Wesselink, live in Exeter.